Night Eating Syndrome: The Eating Disorder We Need to Talk About

 - Experiencing mood or anxiety symptoms that get worse at night — leaving one feeling more agitated, irritable, or depressed in the evening

-- Presence of a belief that one must eat to go to sleep initially or to return to sleep
+- Believing that one must eat to go to sleep or return to sleep

 “I lost my mom and it was incredibly difficult to deal with.
 I was grieving and struggling with both anxiety and depression as a result.
 It was difficult for me to get a good night’s sleep.
 I got into a pattern where I would consistently wake up between 2:00 and 4:00 a.m. with my mind racing, and I felt like I needed something to eat in order to get back to sleep.
 I even started keeping snacks on my night stand for immediate relief.”